Hongkong Post e-Cert

 4. You will then be prompted to give the password you will use to protect your e-Cert,

-5. Locate your e-Cert from the floppy disk or other medium used to back up your e-Cert (it should have a .p12 extension).
+5. Locate your e-Cert from the e-Cert file USB or other medium used to back up your e-Cert (it should have a .p12 extension).
 Highlight it and click Open,

 6. Enter your transport password and click OK.